planq-network/planq-docs/for-dapp-developers/hacker-resources.md

 ## Developer support ☎️

-Please visit the #cronos-mainnet-beta channel on the Planq [Discord](https://discord.gg/planq-network) server.
+Please visit the #general channel on the Planq [Discord](https://discord.gg/planq-network) server.

 Feedback is a gift!
 [Let us know](mailto:info@planq.network) if there is anything that we can improve in this documentation.